STAR Lab

 We are working on the following projects:

-• Test generation for detecting bugs on conventional software
+• Test generation for detecting bugs in conventional software

 We always encourage finding new problems and welcome new topics.